craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/Places/Southwestern Central/Regions of SWC/Kailkeep/d_ Chapter Six - Level Five; Pick-up Sticks.md

 	- If a character takes a Move Action or a Standard Action, they must spend an additional round (6 seconds) of held breath to do so.
 	- After a character runs out of breath, they begin drowning.
 A character may only be drowning for a number of rounds equal to their Con Mod, with 1 round as a minimum.
 If they are without air for this many rounds, they are reduced to 0 HP and are dying.
 #### Bouncy House
+- This chamber contains a system of plate-based launchers that shoot characters high into the air.
+- A **Token** is hanging upon a small ledge near the top and center of the chamber.
 #### Puppet's Game
+- This chamber contains a number of colored mosaic tiles and a large mannequin in a daunting stretched pose.
 #### Shooting Gallery
+- This long chamber is notably lined with ballista on one side (the end or sides of the hall is preferable) that are being controlled remotely by a number of Kobolds behind their protective stone.
 #### Beast Barracks
 - This chamber is one of many beast homes within the mountains of Kailkeep.
 Somehow, this creature is compensated by the Kobolds of Kailkeep.
 - The Barracks hold many lower power creatures that made their home here, and they are modestly housed, but are malnourished and conditioned to attack non-Kobolds on detection.